BastienZim/fan2quizz/README.md

 * Track mistakes over time with historical database
 * Beautiful Markdown reports for easy review

+### 4. Show Mistakes by Date (`scripts/show_mistakes_by_date.py`)
+View your mistakes from any specific quiz date by fetching data from the archive.

+**Features:**
+* Fetch quiz data from any archive date (e.g., `https://www.quizypedia.fr/defi-du-jour/archives/2025/10/20/`)
+* Display only mistakes or all questions with `--all` flag
+* Automatic authentication using `.env` credentials
+* Support for multiple date formats (YYYY-MM-DD, DD/MM/YYYY, etc.)
+* Detailed mistake information with hints and all answer choices

+### 5. Weekly Mistakes Report (`scripts/weekly_mistakes_report.py`)
+Generate comprehensive reports for a week or any custom date range.

+**Features:**
+* Fetch and analyze multiple days of quiz data automatically
+* Generate detailed weekly or monthly reports
+* Executive summary with statistics and trends
+* Daily breakdown table with scores
+* Mistakes grouped by category and date
+* Optional update of `mistakes_history.json`
+* Flexible date ranges (last 7 days, last 14 days, custom ranges)

 ## Installation

 > **📦 This project uses [UV](https://github.com/astral-sh/uv)** - a blazingly fast Python package installer and resolver.